visualcamp/seeso-test-flutter/README.md

 ## How to run (Android)
 1. Clone or download this project.
+2. Run this command `flutter pub get` in terminal.
-2. Move the `gazetracker-release.aar` and `libgaze-release.aar` files in the "android/app/libs" path.
+3. Move the `gazetracker-release.aar` and `libgaze-release.aar` files in the "android/app/libs" path.
   ![image/android.png](image/android.png)
+4. run Android device.

 ## How to run (iOS)
 1. Clone or download this project.
+2. Run this command `flutter pub get` in terminal.

-2. Move the `SeeSo.xcframework` file in the "ios/Runner" path.
+3. Move the `SeeSo.xcframework` file in the "ios/Runner" path.
   ![image/android.png](image/ios.png)
+4. run iOS device.

 ## Contact Us
 If you have any problems, feel free to [contact us](https://seeso.io/Contact-Us)